airosa/sdmx-prototype-json/proto-2013-01/field-guide-jsonseries.md

 ## <a name="Message"></a>Message

 Message is the response you get back from the RESTful API.
-Message is the top level object and it contains dimensions, attributes and other fields.
+Message is the top level object and it contains the data as well as the metadata needed to interpret those data.
 Example:

     {
       "sdmx-proto-json": "2012-11-15",